-The behavior and treatment of cancer can vary between tumor types, between tumor stages and between patients with the same tumor type and stage.
-In order to properly fight a tumor, specific information is necessary.
-The more is known about the tumor, the better it can be treated.
+The behaviour and treatment of cancer can vary between tumour types, between tumour stages and between patients with the same tumour type and stage.
+In order to properly fight a tumour, specific information is necessary.
+The more is known about the tumour, the better it can be treated.

 For example, your dog may have a bone tumour with an unknown origin.
 The mass can originate from bone (osteosarcoma), cartilage (chondrosarcoma) or even be a metastasis towards the bone (as can be the case for eg a prostate carcinoma).

 The behaviour of an osteosarcoma is far more aggressive than that of a chondrosarcoma and requests a different approach.
 For these reasons it is important to detect this difference. tumours can be differentiated via the study of their tissue (histopathology) for which a biopsy can be taken, or cells (cytology) for which a needle can be inserted into the mass and the retrieved cells examined under a microscope.

 Via medical imaging (radiography, CT/MRI scan, ultrasound, scopy, etc.) information can be gathered about where precisely the tumour is situated.
 This facilitates the treatment planning for surgery and/or other treatments, which reduces the risk of relapse.